lauraikon/IKON-documentation/theory/ikon-language.md

 The family relationships include gender-specific as well as gender-neutral members.
 The gender of the members is coded through hairstyle, symbols, and colour (blue and pink).
 The member the icon refers to is coloured.
-An indicative arrow indicates the perspective of the relationship.
-Example: from mother to son is mother; from son to mother is son.
+An indicative arrow indicates the perspective of the relationship. :bulb: Example: from mother to son is mother; from son to mother is son.
-The referenced member is colored and an indicative arrow shows the perspective.
-Example: from mother to son → *mother*; from son to mother → *son*.
+The referenced member is colored and an indicative arrow shows the perspective. :bulb: Example: from mother to son → *mother*; from son to mother → *son*.

 ---